YuexinChen96/6442-project/Pokemon_Battle/Readme.md

-## 2 Game Dverview
+## 2 Game Overview

 ### Project Background

-This project is to design an RPG game in Java.
+This project is to design an RPG(Role-playing game) by using Java and Javafx as main developing languages.
+The name of game is **Pokemon Battle**.

+As with traditional RPGs, players will play as different pokemon characters with unused skills and explore, battle and upgrade in the game map.

 ### Story

 ### Character Design

 ### Event Flow